wikankun/price-history-fe/README.md

-# React.js CRUD App with React Router & Axios
+# Price History Front End using React

 Build a React.js CRUD Application to consume Web API, display and modify data with Router, Axios & Bootstrap.

 React Item Application in that:
-- Each Item has id, name, url, published status.
+- Each Item has id, name, and url.
 - We can create, retrieve, update, delete Items.
 - There is a Search bar for finding Items by name.